-The standard retention knob used by Milltronics is the MAS 60 degree knob, although a machine may be special ordered to use a different style.
+The standard retention knob used by Milltronics is the MAS 60 degree knob.
+Machines may be special ordered to use a different style.
 Details on the retention knob dimensions can be found here.

 What are the power requirements for my machine?

 The voltage requirement for a Milltronics machine is 208 to 240 volts AC three phase.
 KVA requirements vary by machine model.
 Specific details can be found in the instruction handbook for the machine model or from an authorized Milltronics representative in your area.
 Visit the Documentation Library to find the instruction handbook for your Milltronics machine.

 Can current machine models use single phase power?

 No, all current Milltronics machines require three phase power.
 Use of a phase converter is not recommended.

 What kind of lubricants does the machine require?